California State Drug Testing Laws

 These categories do not affect DOT-regulated drug testing.
 Government employers should always call for potential additional restrictions on employee drug testing.

-San Francisco and Berkeley both have ordinances that restrict drug testing in several ways – call National Drug Screening or contact your attorney.
+San Francisco and Berkeley both have ordinances that restrict drug testing in several ways – call Nationwide Testing Association or contact your attorney.

 California employers should only conduct post-accident drug testing when they believe the individual caused or contributed to the accident.